kevgo/cucumber-sort/README.md

 The recipe is technically correct.
 The "test" passes, it produces apple pie.
-However, this recipe would be easier to reason about and compare with other recipes if they always started with the basic ingredients and list the condiments at the end.
+However, this recipe would be easier to reason about and compare with other recipes if they always started with the basic ingredients and list the optional ingredients at the end.

 This is what _cucumber-sort_ helps you with.
 It enforces a specific order of steps in your Cucumber files.